 Other risks are a number of considered risks particularly relevant given the business models of the Group's companies, including strategic risks, reputation risks, property risks and earnings risks.

-There is no disclosure requirement for additional pillar 3 information for these types of risks.
+There are no disclosure requirements for additional pillar 3 information for these types of risks.

 Leverage ratio